joelkuiper/variable-taxon-mapper/README.md

 # Variable Taxon Mapper

-Variable Taxon Mapper maps free text **variable metadata** to a curated **biomedical taxonomy**.
+Variable Taxon Mapper maps free text variable metadata to a curated biomedical taxonomy.

+It solves a common harmonization problem: datasets often contain thousands of variables with inconsistent names, vague descriptions, and no standard annotation.
+This tool links each variable to a taxonomy term, making datasets comparable and interoperable.

-It works in two main phases:
+The system works in two phases:

-1. Use **embeddings** and the taxonomy graph to prune the taxonomy to a small, relevant sub tree.
+1. Use embeddings and the taxonomy graph to prune the taxonomy to a small, relevant sub tree.
-2. Ask an **LLM** to pick the single best label from that sub tree.
+2. Ask an LLM to pick the best term within that tree.

-This helps with dataset harmonization and consistent variable annotation across studies.
+Together these produce accurate, explainable mappings while keeping the LLM workload small and cheap.

 ---